Skip to content

 Is there a lounge at Mandalay airport, and which cards get me in? +

-There is one lounge: the CIP Lounge, airside on the second floor between gates 7 and 8, past security and passport control.
-It accepts Priority Pass and DragonPass; LoungeKey is not confirmed.
-Walk-ins pay roughly 23,000 MMK (about US$17) in cash for a two-hour stay when space allows.
+One lounge: the CIP Lounge, airside on the second floor between gates 7 and 8, past security and passport control.
+Priority Pass and DragonPass are accepted; LoungeKey acceptance is not confirmed.
+Walk-ins pay approximately 23,000 MMK (≈ US$17) in cash or 24,500 MMK (≈ US$18) by card for a two-hour stay when space allows.
 Complimentary alcohol is limited to beer.

 Can I visit Mandalay or Bagan on a layover at MDL? +